2021 was a big year for cryptocurrency. But what’s next in 2022?

 Crypto ETF Approval

-There’s already been a major breakthrough on this front, with the first Bitcoin ETF recently making its debut on the New York Stock Exchange.
+There’s already been a major breakthrough on this front, with the first Bitcoin ETF making its debut on the New York Stock Exchange last October.
 The development represents a new and more conventional way to invest in crypto.
 The BITO Bitcoin ETF allows investors to buy in on cryptocurrency directly from traditional investment brokerages they may already have accounts with, like Fidelity or Vanguard.

 “We do it in the equity market, we do it in the bond markets, people might want it here,” Gensler said at the Aspen Security Forum over the summer.